 If you sign the name of the Grantor instead of your own as Power of Attorney, the validity of the signature could be questioned later, as it is obviously not the real signature of the person who assigned you as Attorney-in-Fact.

-Do NOT use either of the above methods of signature on any legal document, as it only opens the signature up to legal scrutiny.
+According to an expert from Estate Paperwork Services it is important that you do NOT use either of the above methods of signature on any legal document, as it only opens the signature up to legal scrutiny.

 Remember, ALWAYS sign YOUR OWN NAME followed by the words ‘Power of Attorney’ when signing any contract, account papers, or any other legal document as an Attorney-in-Fact on behalf of the Grantor of a power of attorney.